 Monese is not the only banking app.
 One of its closest competitors when it comes to international use is Revolut, which offers free card transactions in 120 countries, fee-free transfers at the interbank rate in 23 currencies and free ATM withdrawals up to £200 a month followed by a 2% fee compared to Monese that charges £1.50 for each cash withdrawal on its basic account.
 You can also buy Bitcoin, Litecoin and Ethereum cryptocurrencies through the Revolut app.
 It has a basic free package as well as a £2.99, £6.99 or £12.99 monthly packages offering extras such as higher withdrawal limits, overseas medical insurance and concierge services.
 Monese offers insurance policies for its premium customers which is something that premium Revolut account holders can also benefit from.
 Monese, however, is currently the only app-only bank to offer bills protection should you be unable to work due to illness, accident or a job loss.

 There are other app-only providers that offer extra services beyond international spending, particularly when it comes to savings.
 Monzo lets users track their spending and build separate savings pots within the app.
 Users pay nothing abroad, subject to a maximum withdrawal of £200 a month and 3% after that.
 It also offers free cash withdrawals and an optional overdraft.

 Similar to Monzo, Starling Bank lets you set savings goals and even offers interest on your balance at 0.05%.
-There is no charge for having an account and nothing to pay on UK or international withdrawals, but you will need to pay the MasterCard exchange rate.
+There is no charge for having an account and nothing to pay on UK or international withdrawals, but any transactions use the MasterCard exchange rate.
 Starling also charges 0.4% on international money transfers.
-Monese's basic account charges a 2% or 0.5% fee for any international spending on its Starter and Essential accounts but its Classic and Premium account holders can spend abroad at no extra cost.
+Monese's basic account charges a 2% fee for any international spending on its Starter accounts over the £2,000 free limit but its Classic and Premium account holders can spend abroad at no extra cost.
 While Monese does offer fee-free spending abroad up to a set limit, this is restricted to the following currencies GBP, EUR, RON and SEK.
 Currencies outside of this are subject to a 2% fee.